ai-assisted-dev-lab/.github/REAME.md

 Common tools used in this lab:

-- ChatGPT / AI planning assistants
+- ChatGPT and Claude for planning, specification writing, review, and reasoning
 - Coding agents such as Cursor, Windsurf, Claude Code, or Codex-style tools
 - Git and GitHub
 - TypeScript